jtauber/pengolodh/README.md

 will extract the plain text of the given item (or the specific address, if given)

+- `pengolodh list-books`

+will list any books configured with ids (see under What is a `book-id-or-path`?)

 ## Some Examples of `extract-map`

 ```